 The behavior patterns described in this chapter, however, are common enough among support group members (and in my household) to warrant discussion.
 Some are brain-based ADHD problems, and others stem from clumsy coping mechanisms (as covered in chapter 3).
 Some, no doubt, stem from co-existing conditions (e.g. anxiety, depression, substance use disorders, personality disorders).

 The first section is hilarious—but not while you’re living it.
 It’s reads like a checklist of half of the fights we’ve ever had in our marriage, or struggles we’ve had with our kids.
 I’ll just quickly cover three that particularly apply to my family.

 In some couples, this is a game of deflection, where the adult with ADHD throws the suggestion back to the partner.

 In my case, my husband and I both actually do have ADHD.
-I was diagnosed first, after years of simply assuming every problem in the relationship was my fault.
-I was the one with divorced parents (so obviously I did not know how to have a relationship, I was the one with organizational problems.
+The first diagnosis was mine.
+It came after years of simply assuming every problem in the relationship was my fault.
+I was the one with divorced parents (so obviously I did not know how to have a relationship).
+The organizational problems were mine.
 I was the one who had trouble sleeping.
 If I were just “fixed,” we’d be on our way to marital bliss!
 Wheeee!

 And then he was diagnosed.

 The “It’s All Your Fault!”
 Delusion